dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 ## NewSQL Databases

 *NewSQL* is an emerging database technology that combines the distributed scalability of NoSQL with the ACID guarantees of a relational database.
-NewSQL databases are important for business systems that must process high-volumes of data, across distributed applications, with full transactional support and ACID compliance.
-While a NoSQL database can provide massive scalability, intermittent problems from inconsistent data can places a burden on the development team.
-Developers must construct safeguards in their microservice code to manage problems caused by inconsistent data.
+NewSQL databases are important for business systems that must process high-volumes of data, across distributed environments, with full transactional support and ACID compliance.
+While a NoSQL database can provide massive scalability, it does not guarantee data consistency.
+Intermittent problems from inconsistent data can place a burden on the development team.
+Developers must construct safeguards into their microservice code to manage problems caused by inconsistent data.

 The [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF) features several NewSQL database projects, shown in Figure 5-19.